Storyflow Logo

 If you want pure outliner with backlinks, use Roam or Logseq.
 Roam for commercial, Logseq for open-source.

 If your actual friction was schema overhead, use Storyflow.
-Canvas paradigm avoids schema design.
+The canvas paradigm sidesteps schema design entirely.

 If you want open-source local-first, use Anytype or Logseq.
-Local-first with typed objects (Anytype) or outliner (Logseq).
+Typed objects (Anytype) or outliner (Logseq).

 For broader PKM comparisons, see The 12 Best AI Second Brain Apps in 2026 and The 12 Best Notion Alternatives in 2026.